mlswg/mls-protocol/draft-barnes-mls-protocol.md

    the participant's leaf
 7. A subset of the ratchet tree comprising at least the copath for the participant's leaf
-8. The current message root key
+8. The current message master secret
-9. The current update key pair
+9. The current add key pair
 10. The current init secret

 ## Cryptographic Objects